7HM/locales/README.md

 To use with your install of Learning Locker, grab the langs you want and move to the app/lang folder.

-_We are currently reviewing tools translations, more info soon._
+_We are currently reviewing tools to help with translations, more info soon._